saegl5/uniform-dark-theme/README.md

 ## Contributing

 Sign into GitLab, to fork the project.<br>
-(The repository is located at [https://gitlab.com/saegl5/uniform-dark-theme](https://gitlab.com/saegl5/uniform-dark-theme).)
+(The repository is located at [https://gitlab.com/saegl5/uniform-dark-theme](https://gitlab.com/saegl5/uniform-dark-theme "Click here to access the repository.").)

 Modify the color theme.<br>
-Under Source Control, select Commit, and Push the changes.
+Stage, commit and push the changes.

 Return to the GitLab repository, and submit a new pull request.<br>
 To report any issues, submit a new issue or discuss an existing one.